Screencaps

 Handlink: third version (Gummy Bear)

 Project Quantum Leap will be in existence close to Destiny in seven years (thirty miles from where Sam and Jenny interview Red Norton, who saw "aliens", at Blue Rock and Whispering Pine Lake).
+This puts the creation of Quantum Leap beginning ion 1989.

 At the beginning of Project Quantum Leap, they used swipe cards as keypasses to open doors, before using "electronic implants".